Max Branning

 Max Branning is a fictional character from the BBC soap opera EastEnders, played by Jake Wood.
 He made his first appearance on 27 June 2006.
 Wood took a four-month break from the show in 2011 and the character was absent between August and November 2011.
 Wood took a year long break from the show in 2015, with Max departing on 1 October.
 He returned on 24 December 2016.
 Wood took another short break from the show in 2018; Max departed on 16 February and returned on 23 April.
 It was announced in 2018 that Max would be taking a break from the soap in early 2019.
 He left on 14 February 2019 and returned on 7 May 2019.
 Max served as the show's main antagonist of 2017 following his release from prison and planning revenge on all his family, friends and neighbours.
-On 16 September 2020, it was announced that Wood would be departing from the role of Max after more than 14 years.
+On 16 September 2020, it was announced that Wood would be departing from the role of Max after 15 years in the role.
 Wood's final scenes aired on 19 February 2021.
+On 11 July 2025, it was announced that Wood will reprise the role of Max with the character returning later in the year.
+Max returned on 3 September in flashback scenes with Zoe Slater (Michelle Ryan), and returned to Walford at his daughter Lauren Branning's (Jacqueline Jossa) wedding to Peter Beale (Thomas Law).

-Many of Max's storylines focus on his relationships, including his marriages to Tanya Branning (Jo Joyner), Kirsty Branning (Kierston Wareing) and Rainie Cross (Tanya Franks), and relationships with Gemma Clewes (Natalie J. Robb), Stacey Slater (Lacey Turner), Vanessa Gold (Zöe Lucker), Lucy Beale (Hetti Bywater), Emma Summerhayes (Anna Acton), Karin Smart (Denise van Outen), Carmel Kazemi (Bonnie Langford), Fi Browning (Lisa Faulkner), Ruby Allen (Louisa Lytton) and Linda Carter (Kellie Bright), many of which are extramarital affairs.
-Max has also embarked on feuds with his father Jim Branning (John Bardon), brothers Jack Branning (Scott Maslen) and Derek Branning (Jamie Foreman), as well as Sean Slater (Robert Kazinsky), Harry Gold (Linal Haft), Janine Butcher (Charlie Brooks), Phil Mitchell (Steve McFadden), Cora Cross (Ann Mitchell), Jay Brown (Jamie Borthwick), Carl White (Daniel Coonan), Charlie Cotton (Declan Bennett), Ben Mitchell (Harry Reid/Max Bowden), Ian Beale (Adam Woodyatt), Jane Beale (Laurie Brett), Steven Beale (Aaron Sidwell), Mick Carter (Danny Dyer), Martin Fowler (James Bye), Stuart Highway (Ricky Champ) and Kathy Beale (Gillian Taylforth).
+Many of Max's storylines focus on his numerous relationships, including his marriages to Tanya (Jo Joyner) and Kirsty Branning (Kierston Wareing) as well as Tanya's sister, Rainie Cross (Tanya Franks), and relationships with Gemma Clewes (Natalie J. Robb), Stacey Slater (Lacey Turner), Vanessa Gold (Zöe Lucker), Lucy Beale (Hetti Bywater), Emma Summerhayes (Anna Acton), Karin Smart (Denise van Outen), Carmel Kazemi (Bonnie Langford), Fi Browning (Lisa Faulkner), Ruby Allen (Louisa Lytton), Linda Carter (Kellie Bright), and Zoe Slater, many of which are extramarital affairs.
+Max has also embarked on feuds with his father Jim Branning (John Bardon), brothers Jack (Scott Maslen) and Derek Branning (Jamie Foreman), as well as Sean Slater (Robert Kazinsky), Harry Gold (Linal Haft), Janine Butcher (Charlie Brooks), Phil Mitchell (Steve McFadden), Cora Cross (Ann Mitchell), Jay Brown (Jamie Borthwick), Carl White (Daniel Coonan), Charlie Cotton (Declan Bennett), Ben Mitchell (Harry Reid/Max Bowden), Ian Beale (Adam Woodyatt), Jane Beale (Laurie Brett), Steven Beale (Aaron Sidwell), Mick Carter (Danny Dyer), Martin Fowler (James Bye), Stuart Highway (Ricky Champ), and Kathy Beale (Gillian Taylforth).